kmhuff/crypto-hack/crypto-hack.md

 Objections define a negotiation challenge.
 If an NPC doesn't have objections to something the PCs want them to do, it is not a negotiation.
 The NPC just immediately answers "yes" to the PC request.
 Once all objections that an NPC has to a PC request are overcome, the NPC will agree to the request.

 Objections come in two flavors, soft and hard.
 Soft objections can either be addressed or countered with an incentive.
 Hard objections must be addressed.
+They represent objections that the NPC takes very seriously and is willing to take risks for.

 For example, the PCs are trying to bribe a guard into letting them into the city without telling the authorities.
 The guard has a soft objection that they could get in trouble with their superiors for doing this.
 They also have a hard objection that the PCs are suspicious characters who might want to hurt the people of the city.
 The soft objection can be overcome by offering the incentive of money (a bribe).
 The hard objection can only be overcome by addressing it and assuring the guard of the PCs' good intentions somehow.